seymour7/seymour7.github.io/_posts/2020-11-10-solid-principles.md

 ### Open-closed principle

-* Classes/modules should be open for extension but closed for modification
+* Classes/modules should be open for extension but closed for modification.
 * Rather extend functionality by adding new code instead of changing existing code.
 * The goal is to get to a point where you can never break the core of your system.